open-guides/og-aws/README.md

 	-	[EMR](#emr): Managed Hadoop
 	-	[Elasticsearch](https://aws.amazon.com/elasticsearch-service/): Managed Elasticsearch
 	-	[ElastiCache](https://aws.amazon.com/elasticache/): Managed Redis and Memcached
--	**Optional but important infrastructure:** These are key and useful infrastructure that are less widely known used.
+-	**Optional but important infrastructure:** These are key and useful infrastructure components that are less widely known and used.
 You may have legitimate reasons to prefer alternatives, so evaluate with care you to be sure they fit your needs:
 	-	⛓[Lambda](#lambda): Running small, fully managed tasks “serverless”
 	-	[CloudTrail](https://aws.amazon.com/cloudtrail/): AWS API logging and audit (often neglected but important)
 	-	⛓🕍[CloudFormation](#cloudformation): Templatized configuration of collections of AWS resources
 	-	🕍[Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/): Fully managed (PaaS) deployment of packaged Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker applications
 	-	🐥⛓[EFS](https://aws.amazon.com/efs/): Network filesystem
-	-	⛓🕍[ECS](#ecs): Docker container/cluster management.
-Note Docker can be used directly, without ECS.
+	-	⛓🕍[ECS](#ecs): Docker container/cluster management (note Docker can also be used directly, without ECS)
-	-	⛓[ECR](https://aws.amazon.com/ecr/): Hosted private Docker registry.
+	-	⛓[ECR](https://aws.amazon.com/ecr/): Hosted private Docker registry
 	-	🐥[Config](https://aws.amazon.com/config/): AWS configuration inventory, history, change notifications
 -	**Special-purpose infrastructure:** These services are focused on specific use cases and should be evaluated if they apply to your situation.
 Many also are proprietary architectures, so tend to tie you to AWS.
 	-	⛓[DynamoDB](#dynamodb): Low-latency NoSQL key-value store